library-pals/metadata-post-action/README.md

   "ref": "main", // Required.
 The git reference for the workflow, a branch or tag name.
   "inputs": {
     "post-title": "", // The title of the post.
 This can be set as an action input or workflow input.
-    "start-end": "", // The start date for the post.
+    "start-date": "", // The start date for the post.
 The format is `YYYY-MM-DD`.
 This can be set as an action input or workflow input.
     "end-date": "", // The end date for the post.
 The format is `YYYY-MM-DD`.
 This can be set as an action input or workflow input.
   }
 }